Course details

 - Build your skills with learning and assessment strategies which reflect real world practice and prepare you for employment

-Designed in collaboration with our industry partners, this exciting new course will provide you with invaluable knowledge, applied experience and technological skills for a career in a highly competitive arena.
+Designed in collaboration with our industry partners, this exciting new course will provide you with invaluable knowledge, applied experience and technological skills for a performance analysis career in elite sport.

 Performance Analysis and Coaching Science at Derby